damianhakert/damianhakert.github.io/source/posts/2016-05-22-gitlab-8-8-released.html.md

 ![A single Pipeline in GitLab 8.8](/images/8_8/single_pipeline.png)

-By default, GitLab will set up the build, test and deploy stages (as before) , but you're free to [define any other stage][stages-doc] in your `.gitlab-ci.yml` file.
+By default, GitLab will set up the build, test, and deploy stages (as before), but you're free to [define any other stage][stages-doc] in your `.gitlab-ci.yml` file.

 > [Read how to define your `.gitlab-ci.yml` file](http://docs.gitlab.com/ce/ci/yaml/README.html)